 Travel Recommendations During the Coronavirus Pandemic

 Travel increases your chances of getting and spreading COVID-19.
-We don’t know if one type of travel is safer than others; however, airports, bus stations, train stations, and rest stops are all places travelers can be exposed to the virus in the air and on surfaces.
+Airports, bus stations and train stations, and rest stops are all places travelers can be exposed to the virus.
 These are also places where it can be hard to social distance (keep 6 feet apart from other people).

 CONSIDER THE FOLLOWING RISKS FOR GETTING OR SPREADING COVID-19, DEPENDING ON HOW YOU TRAVEL:

 Air travel requires spending time in security lines and airport terminals, which can bring you in close contact with other people and frequently touched surfaces.
 Most viruses and other germs do not spread easily on flights because of how air circulates and is filtered on airplanes.
 However, social distancing is difficult on crowded flights, and you may have to sit near others (within 6 feet), sometimes for hours.
 This may increase your risk for exposure to the virus that causes COVID-19.

 Traveling by Bus or Train During COVID-19